forrestguice/plasma-wateriv/trunk/plasma-dataengine-wateriv/README.txt

    3) a complete request url specifying the data to retrieve (see http://waterservices.usgs.gov/rest/IV-Test-Tool.html)

+   4) a psuedo request url specifying DV (Daily) or IV (Instantaneous) values
+      Examples: DV?sites=01646500  .. to retrieve from daily values service IV?sites=01646500  .. to retrieve from instantaneous values

    Using (1) is a convenient way to get recent data by site code.
    Using (2) allows more control over the data that is requested.
    Using (3) allows data to be requested from an alternate url.